humblec/dockit/README.md

 * Base/official image 'pulling' (ex: ubuntu official image) is disabled for this version.
 How-ever if you have specified base image in docker file, it should work..
 * The image which you use for gluster deployment should have "ssh" deamon running in it with ssh password 'redhat'.
  An example image can be found @https://index.docker.io/u/humble/fed20-gluster/
-* [IMP] If you are using --gi option , its better if you can use an image which already have gluster build prerequisites packages ( http://gluster.org/community/documentation/index.php/Building_GlusterFS )installed image, otherwise it can take long time.
+* [IMP] If you are using --gi option , its better if you can use an image which already have gluster build prerequisites packages ( http://gluster.org/community/documentation/index.php/Building_GlusterFS )installed , otherwise it can take long time.

 * Finally read the "help" output to use this in its full strength.
 * When running this binary it may require 'image tag' at times, you can use default tag called 'latest' if you dont have any other choice.